By Wayne Smith, Trüpp.

 The face of your company

 I have a friend who worked for a local bank that has a stellar reputation for being a great employer.
-My friend was well respected in the company as an exceptionally fast and efficient loan processor; however, her direct supervisor was a micromanager that created an unpleasant work environment for her team.
+My friend was well respected in the company as an exceptionally fast and efficient loan processor; however, her direct supervisor was a micromanager who created an unpleasant work environment for her team.

 My friend loved this bank.
 She loved their values, their hip reputation, and was very happy with the benefits and perks they provided; yet, she was so miserable with the working conditions that it spilled over into her personal life.
 Eventually, she made a lateral move to a smaller company, for a little less money.
 She now works with a close-knit team, has received many accolades and promotions, and her new company is reaping the benefits of her skills, hard work, and loyalty.